 The western coast is similar to that of the Pacific Northwest — wet and temperate; it rains more in the Brittany region than other parts of the country.
 Central France is defined by untrammeled, rolling countryside and majestic mountain ranges — which are sunny in the summer and snowy in the winter.
 And then there’s the Cote d’Azur — the French Riviera — the nation’s resort gem.
 Boasting Mediterranean temperatures and crystalline seas, the South of France is where you go for beach fun, beautiful people and breathtaking yachts.

-Scores of people dream of moving to Paris — and those people should keep their sights set on the City of Lights; in fact, La Marais is increasingly popular with American expats.
-But for people looking to escape the country’s capital, Pau, Carcassone, and Languedoc are three regions worth a look.
+Scores of people dream of moving to Paris — and those people should keep their sights set on the City of Light; in fact, La Marais is increasingly popular with American expats.
+But for people looking to escape the country’s capital, Pau, Carcassone, and Occitanie are three regions worth a look.
 Pau is known for its gardens and affordable living.
 An inspiration for Walt Disney, the Old World enclave of Carcassonne is a picturesque place for history lovers and people who appreciate small town life.
-Languedoc, in the coastal region of southeastern France, is an oenophile’s Shangri-La.
+Occitanie, in the coastal region of southeastern France, is an oenophile’s Shangri-La.